huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

   + `waf.instance.professional` - The professional edition, throughput: 100 Mbit/s; QPS: 2,000 (Reference only).
   + `waf.instance.enterprise` - The enterprise edition, throughput: 500 Mbit/s; QPS: 10,000 (Reference only).

-* `ecs_flavor` - (Required, String, ForceNew) The flavor of the ECS used by the WAF instance.
-Flavors can be obtained through this data source `huaweicloud_compute_flavors`.
-Changing this will create a new instance.

-  -> **NOTE:** If the instance specification is the professional edition, the ECS specification should be 2U4G.
-If the instance specification is the enterprise edition, the ECS specification should be 8U16G.

 * `vpc_id` - (Required, String, ForceNew) The VPC id of WAF dedicated instance.
 Changing this will create a new instance.